Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 c)   SModeSetSel : a mode extension for getting a choice from the user from a set of selections.
-d)   SModeFileSel : a mode extension for selecting a file from the file system A modal app defines its own mode of operation which implements the desired UI function of that app.
+d)   SModeFileSel : a mode extension for selecting a file from the file system

+A modal app defines its own mode of operation which implements the desired UI function of that app.
-For example modalwx.cpp defines SModeSrcEdr, a mode extension that is not part of the toolkit but which implements the functionality needed for browsing a modal app's source code.
+For example ModalWX.cpp defines SModeSrcEdr, a mode extension that is not part of the toolkit but which implements the functionality needed for browsing a Modal app's source code.
 SModeSrcEdr uses SModeMsg, SModeLineInp, SModeSetSel and SModeFileSel in its implementation to realize the desired behavior of its UI.

 # Designing a mode of operation:

-The main task in creating a wxWidgets based modal app is designing a mode of operation that specifically caters to the app's primary function.
+The main task in creating a Modal app is designing a mode of operation that specifically caters to the app's primary function.
 ModalWX.cpp and its design of the SModeSrcEdr mode of operation serves as a template for designing a mode of operation for some other purpose.
 While a mode operation defines the behavior of the app during an interaction session with the user, the behavior of the app at any given instant is defined by an intent dispatcher.
-An intent is the user's intention of performing some action in the context of the current mode of operation.
+An intent is the user's intention of performing some specific action in the context of the current mode of operation.
 The user expresses this intent through a specific kybd gesture.
 This gesture is detected by the OS as a key event, dispatched to the wxWindow currently in focus which is a ModalWindow.
-The ModalWindow in its key event handler dispatcher the key event to the mode manager which determines the mode at the top of its mode stack and dispathes the event to that mode.
+The ModalWindow in its key event handler dispatches the key event to the mode manager which determines the mode at the top of its mode stack and dispathes the event to that mode.
 The mode has a fnKybd_map function which processes this event.
 In its fnKybd_map function, the mode determines the intent of the user based on the key strokes it received and dispatches the intent to be processed by a corresponding intent handler.
-Desigining a mode therefore involves designing a set of user intents, each one of which is identified by specific user keystrokes, and implementing the apps expected behavior in response to a given user intent in an intent handler.
+Designing a mode therefore involves designing a set of user intents, each one of which is identified by specific user keystrokes, and implementing the apps expected behavior in response to a given user intent in an intent handler.
+Typically, user intents are designed and implemented sequentially.
 An intent handler will do some processing associated with its expected behavior and then provide feedback to the user by updating the display in some way.
 The display update happens in 2 phases.